webdeveloperninja/StorageFunction/README.md

   ```

-Post to endpoint `/api/Storage` with following body content
+Post to endpoint `/api/Storage` with following body content.
+Given non existing container, container will be created.
 ```
 {
   "ContentType": "{{ Your Content Type }}",